dongxuanw1366/sep11-freedom-project/tool/learning-log.md

 * The math functions listed above are functions I feel like that might be useful to know for my project since a game like mine would involve ways of using numbers.

+4/14/24
+* I learned about input handeling in phaser.js today.
+* There are simple Mouse and keyboard inputs and there are also advanced inputs like touch and game pad which Paser supports as a platform(I might consider trying touch input for my clicker game because it is still a way of clicking)
+* Then there are mouse input events in Phaser such as `pointerdown`, `pointerup`, `pointermove`, and `pointerover` and keyboard input events such as `keydown`, `keyup`, and `keypress`
+* There are also input zones in Phaser.js meaning that you can define your input zones and create specific areas that can receive specific inputs.
+This can be very helpful if you want different effects whenever you click a different area.
+Input zones can be static or dynamic, meaning they can be fixed in position or move with game objects.
+* There are global and object-specific input handelers so you can listen to events specifically for an object or have a global input handler that listens for any event on the game canvas.
+* There is also input groups in Phaser.js.
+Input groups allow you to manage multiple game objects as a single unit for input handling purposes.

 <!--